SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    <- willSet
    <- didSet

-You can add property observers to any stored properties you define, including lazy stored properties.
+You can add property observers to any stored properties you define.
-You can also add property observers to any inherited property (whether stored or computed) by overriding the property within a subclass.
+You can also add property observers to any inherited property, for either a stored or computed property, by overriding that property within a subclass.
 You don't need to define property observers for nonoverridden computed properties, because you can observe and respond to changes to their value in the computed property's setter.